owainlewis/clippy/README.md

 ## Features

 - Extract specific segments from longer videos using timestamps
-- Download videos from YouTube and other platforms
+- Download videos from YouTube and other supported platforms
 - Generate random clips if no time range is specified
-- Add automatic subtitles (via optional speech recognition)
+- Add automatic subtitles using OpenAI's Whisper speech recognition
+- Transcribe videos to SRT or text format
 - Add text overlays like calls-to-action
 - Format videos for various social media platforms (portrait, square, landscape)
 - Command-line interface for easy use in scripts and automation workflows